 Tung Lung Chau

-Just a 20-minute walk from the pier, Tung Lung Chau campsite has barbecue pits, pavilions, rubbish bins and information boards.
+Just a 20-minute walk from the pier, Tung Lung Chau campsite has facilities including barbecue pits, pavilions, rubbish bins, information boards, dry toilet pits and stream water.
 There are also stores on the walk from the ferry to the camping area.
 Tung Lung Chau is perfect for history buffs, the designated Special Area includes the campsite and a Qing Dynasty fort, built over 300 years ago.

 Getting there: From Kowloon, take the ferry from Sam Ka Tsuen pier in Lei Yue Mun in Yau Tong.
 From Hong Kong Island, take the ferry from Shau Kei Wan Typhoon Shelter in Sai Wan Ho.

-- Top Christmas Camps in Hong Kong 2021
+- Best family friendly hikes in Hong Kong

 - Malvern Forest-Beach Nature Explorers Programme: Learning In and From Nature